Published by Christina Riley. Last Updated on November 28, 2023.

 Sugar Mountain Resort (Sugar Mountain)

-Of all the ski resorts in North Carolina, Sugar Mountain is the largest, with 125 acres of skiable area, 21 slopes, a tubing park, an ice skating rink, and a public racing program.
+Of all the NC ski resorts, Sugar Mountain is the largest, with 125 acres of skiable area, 21 slopes, a tubing park, an ice skating rink, and a public racing program.
 All these features make this the ultimate winter getaway, but there’s even more.

 In case you’re not staying in one of our favorite Airbnbs in the area, Sugar Mountain also has beautiful rentals.